SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

 You will be able to complete the following tasks:

 - Task 1: Configure and Run the Semantic Kernel Sample
-- Task 2: Configure Azure Cognitive Search
+- Task 2: Configure Azure AI Search

 ### Task 1: Configure and Run the Semantic Kernel Sample
 In this task, you will configure the Semantic Kernel plugin in Visual Studio Code, create a C# Home Automation app using Azure OpenAI, and build and run the application to interact with it.